CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk-5.md

 Anna Lee and Nathaniel Cary and Mike Ellis from _The Greenville News_ spent 2 years reporting and looking at every civil forfeiture in SC.

 It is a great article, very lengthy and very detailed.
-It has some visualisations in it but they're more hidden.
+It has some visualiations in it but they're more hidden.
 You need to click on the dots of the map to see them.

 ![](https://res.cloudinary.com/civicvision/image/upload/v1549185666/civil_forfeiture_sc.png)

 _I would have loved if they would include those graphs into the story because they're very powerful.
 And they're very clean as well which makes them easy to read and to understand._

-_One critique that I have is that the map does not include Attribution where the data/basemap is coming from._
+_The one critique that I have is that the map does not include Attribution where the data/basemap is coming from._

 [Article](https://www.greenvilleonline.com/in-depth/news/taken/2019/01/27/civil-forfeiture-south-carolina-police-property-seizures-taken-exclusive-investigation/2457838002)

-### Cincinatti Heroin Incidents
+### Cincinnati Heroin Incidents

-Recent work done with Mapbox in Tableau Public by Allan Walker (@AllanWalkerIT) for the Cincy Tableau User Group meeting.
+Recent work is done with Mapbox in Tableau Public by Allan Walker (@AllanWalkerIT) for the Cincy Tableau User Group meeting.

-I admit I really like black as a background color if you want to make your data the central part.
-It makes it easier to see the data, but you loose a little bit of the location context.
-Which is a drawbnack you need to think about.
+I admit I like black as a background color if you want to make your data the central part.
+It makes it easier to see the data, but you lose a little bit of the location context.
+This is a drawback you need to think about.
 But I think in this visualization it serves its purpose.

-It is a really nice starting point to lead a discussion and that seems to be the intend as suggested in his tweets.
+It is a nice starting point to lead a discussion, and that seems to be the intent as suggested in his tweets.

-_I could not find the source dataset, but he said in that (embedded below) tweet it was using Open Data, so I suspect this would an Open Dataset published by the City of Cincinatti.
+_I could not find the source dataset, but he said in that (embedded below) tweet it was using Open Data, so I suspect this would an Open Dataset published by the City of Cincinnati.
-It seems to be data from 2016 - 2019 buit again, no detailed information was provided._
+It seems to be data from 2016 - 2019 but again, no detailed information was provided._

 ![](https://res.cloudinary.com/civicvision/image/upload/v1549185675/cincinatti_heroin_incidents.png)